libersoft-org/libershare/LISH_DATA_FORMAT.md

-# LISH Data Structure Format Specification
+# LISH data structure format specification

-**Version:** 1
+**Version**: 1
+**Created**: 24 October 2025
-**Last Updated:** October 24, 2025
+**Last update**: 26 October 2025

 ## Overview

-LISH Data Structure Format describes file and directory structures with checksums for content verification and integrity.
+LISH data structure format describes file and directory structures with checksums for content verification and integrity.
 It supports files, directories, and symbolic links with Unix-style permissions and timestamps.

 ## Representation

-LISH Data Structure Format defines a data structure that can be used in various forms:
+LISH data structure format defines a data structure that can be used in various forms:

 - As objects in memory during runtime
 - Serialized to JSON format for interchange and storage